Friday, May 30, 2008

 And for everyone who has emailed me lately and I have not written back...
 I am sorry!
 I am working on catching up!
 But keep the letters coming!!
 Its so good to hear news from home.

 Cool wood floors!
+Looking up

 The Beer of Guatemala